Roomful of Blues

 When Duke Robillard and Al Copley formed the keester-kickin’ ensemble known as Roomful of Blues 56 years ago, they could just as accurately have named the group Fistful of Blues, Faceful of Blues or Fuel Tank Full of Blues.
 Why?
 Because throughout the decades the band has provided explosive, blues-based smackdowns that leave audiences punch-drunk exhausted and soaked in sweat – but screaming for more.

-A horn-driven melodic monster that The Chicago Sun-Times once described as “swagger, sway and swing with energy and precision,” RoB has established a consistent, enduring sound all its own despite multiple lineup changes and many of its former members have had enormous success since leaving the group including Robillard and Copley, guitarist Ronnie Earl, harmonicists Sugar Ray Norcia and Curtis Salgado, organist Ron Levy, saxophonist Greg Piccolo, bassist Preston Hubbard, singer Lou Ann Barton and drummer Fran Christina.
+A horn-driven melodic monster that The Chicago Sun-Times once described as “swagger, sway and swing with energy and precision,” RoB has established a consistent, enduring sound all its own despite multiple lineup changes.
+A number of its former members have had enormous success since leaving the group, among them Robillard and Copley, guitarist Ronnie Earl, harmonicists Sugar Ray Norcia and Curtis Salgado, organist Ron Levy, saxophonist Greg Piccolo, bassist Preston Hubbard, singer Lou Ann Barton and drummer Fran Christina.
 As of 2022, the band has recorded 20 studio LPs, three live albums and received five Grammy nominations.
+They were inducted into the Rhode Island Music Hall of Fame in 2012.

 In 1979, after months of touring in 1978 that included a three-night stand at The Bottom Line in New York, RoB recorded their sophomore effort, Let’s Have a Party, on the Antilles label, the jazz-focused division of Island.
 In 1980, the year the band debuted at Lupo’s Heartbreak Hotel, Robillard left to become the bandleader of rockabilly icon Robert Gordon’s group, replaced by Boston University graduate Ronnie Earl, who’d played in the house band at The Speakeasy, a Cambridge blues club.
 Vocalist Lou Ann Barton also joined that year, followed in 1981 by trombonist Porky Cohen of Providence and trumpeter Bob Enos of Boston, turning the band into a ten-piece acoustical fireball.

-Inducted into the Rhode Island Music Hall of Fame (RIMHOF) in 2012, in addition to playing at innumerable festivals across North America and Europe, RoB has opened for a number of blues giants such as B.B.
+In addition to playing at innumerable festivals across North America and Europe, RoB has opened for a number of blues giants such as B.B.
 King, Otis Rush and Stevie Ray Vaughan and rock icons including Eric Clapton and Carlos Santana.
-In recent years, they’ve appeared multiple times at The Bull Run in Shirley, Massachusetts, and in October 2022 they performed at the Rhode Island Music Legends Concert alongside fellow RIMHOF members John Cafferty and The Beaver Brown Band and Neal and the Vipers.
+In recent years, they’ve appeared multiple times at The Bull Run in Shirley, Massachusetts, and in October 2022 they performed at the Rhode Island Music Legends Concert alongside fellow Rhode Island Music Hall of Fame members John Cafferty and The Beaver Brown Band and Neal and the Vipers.

 “When people think of a blues band, they think, ‘Oh, it’s depressing music!’” he added.
 “But we’re kind of the opposite of that.
 We’re very danceable and we do a lot of different stuff so we don’t stick with one thing all night long.”